4orops/awaitsi-react/README.md

 ## About Awaitsi

-Awaitsi is a family-owned South African technology company specializing in:
+Awaitsi is a family-oriented South African technology company specializing in:
 - Web Development
 - Mobile Applications
 - CRM Solutions